tijlleenders/ZinZen-user-talk/_posts/2022-10-07-App-update.md

   - Made time constraints after_time and before_time work.
   - Made time constraint day of the week (Mondays, Tuesdays, etc) work.
   - Removed the unwrap() statements.
 Created an Error type that we'll use going forward to handle various error conditions.
+  - Made 'sprinkling' a multi-hour task over multiple slots possible to fill up gaps and do the maximum possible.
 - [Yohanes](https://github.com/Y0h4n3s) is sharing his Rust expertise with us to improve the scheduler.
 Welcome! 👐
 - ✨New screen designs✨ for improving the experience and sharing privately in the make...
 - [Tushar](https://github.com/Tushar-4781) revamped the components for the new edit-in-place and add goals from archive/public without leaving the screen.